nathnim/track_and_count/README.md

 ## Custom object detection

 The implementation of custom object detection could be found in a folder urn_detection_yolov5.
-First, the dataset of urn pictures was collected (see collecting_urn_dataset.doc for details).
+First, the dataset of urn pictures was collected (see urn_detection_yolov5/collecting_urn_dataset.doc for details).
 Note that the dataset was already augmented with different brightness levels to simulate the effect of illumination in a room or bad camera settings.
 The dataset is downloaded with curl.
-Then, yolov5 detector is applied with 2 classes of objects specified: an urn (custom object) and a person (coco object).
+Then, YOLOv5 detector is applied with 2 classes of objects specified: an urn (custom object) and a person (coco object).
 The neural network is then fine tuned to learn about the custom object class.
 Finaly, the inference is done on a subset of data and the result is visualized.